google/oss-fuzz/README.md

 In cooperation with the [Core Infrastructure Initiative] and the [OpenSSF], OSS-Fuzz aims to make common open source software more secure and stable by combining modern fuzzing techniques with scalable, distributed execution.
+Projects that do not qualify for OSS-Fuzz (e.g. closed source) can run their own instances of [ClusterFuzz] or [ClusterFuzzLite].

 [Core Infrastructure Initiative]: https://www.coreinfrastructure.org/
 [OpenSSF]: https://www.openssf.org/